 “On paper, both Wacom One and Huion Kamvas 13 stylus can detect tilt sensitivity up to 60 degrees.
 But in practical uses, the tilt sensitivity on the Wacom stylus is more stable and works better.”

-Compared to pressure sensitivity, tilt sensitivity is not that important and most of the artists rarely use this feature.
+Compared to pressure sensitivity, tilt sensitivity is not that important and most artists rarely use this feature.
 But in case you make a certain type of artwork or heavily use brushes such as spray bruh then you should go with the Wacom One.

 Initial activation force